oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 The following attributes are exported:

 * `actual_used_data_storage_size_in_tbs` - The current amount of storage in use for user and system data, in terabytes (TB).
+* `additional_attributes` - Additional attributes for this resource.
+Each attribute is a simple key-value pair with no predefined name, type, or namespace.
+Example: `{ "gcpAccountName": "gcpName" }`
 * `allocated_storage_size_in_tbs` - The amount of storage currently allocated for the database tables and billed for, rounded up.
 When auto-scaling is not enabled, this value is equal to the `dataStorageSizeInTBs` value.
 You can compare this value to the `actualUsedDataStorageSizeInTBs` value to determine if a manual shrink operation is appropriate for your allocated storage.

 	**Note:** Auto-scaling does not automatically decrease allocated storage when data is deleted from the database.